Recycling places and

 If not, the alliance does offer a mailback program.
 Check the above link for details.

-Ink cartridges (for printers)
+Ink cartridges (for printers), laser toner cartridges

 Linens, towels

 Contact the Humane Society of the United States to see if they can use old towels and linens to help comfort orphaned and injured animals.
-You might also want to try calling the Hawaiian Humane Society to see if could use such items as well.
+You might also want to try calling the Hawaiian Humane Society to see if they could use such items as well.

 Musical instruments